manitgupta/night-city/README.md

 2.  **Plan**: Propose Spanner-specific optimizations (Interleaving, Sharding keys).
 3.  **Generate**: Output clean, valid DDL.

-#### 3. Human-in-the-Loop Validation
+#### 3. Human-in-the-loop Validation
-- **Verification Loop**: If enabled, the agent attempts to create the schema on a real Spanner instance.
+- **Validation**: Users can instantly validate the generated DDL against a real Spanner instance.
-- **Self-Correction**: If verification fails, the error is fed back to the agent ("Analyze & Fix"), which decompiles the error and attempts a targeted fix.
+- **Self-Correction**: If validation fails, the error is fed back to the agent ("Analyze & Fix"), which decompiles the error and attempts a targeted fix.

 ## 🛠️ Setup & Installation